 The S-57 attribute EXPSOU will not be converted.
 It is considered that this attribute is not relevant for Sounding in S-101.

 SOUNDG with attribute QUASOU = 5 (no bottom found at value shown) will be converted to to an instance of the S-101 feature Depth – No Bottom Found.
 Where this is the case, the attributes EXPSOU, NOBJNM, OBJNAM, SOUACC and STATUS will not be converted.
 It is considered that these attributes are not relevant for Depth – No Bottom Found in S-101.

+The following additional requirements for S-57 attribution must be noted:

+SOUNDG with attribute QUAPOS = 4 (approximate) will also be converted to an instance of the S-101 Information type Spatial Quality (see S-101 DCEG clause 24.5), attribute quality of horizontal measurement = 4 (approximate), associated to the geometry of the Sounding feature using the association Spatial Association.

-The S-57 attribute SOUACC will convert to an instance of the S-101 Information type Spatial Quality (see S-101 DCEG clause 24.5), attribute vertical uncertainty/uncertainty fixed, associated to the geometry of the Sounding features using the association Spatial Association.
+The S-57 attribute SOUACC will be converted to an instance of the S-101 Information type Spatial Quality (see S-101 DCEG clause 24.5), attribute vertical uncertainty/uncertainty fixed, associated to the geometry of the Sounding features using the association Spatial Association.
 This encoding is mandatory in S-101 for all Sounding features of depth 30 metres or less.
 It is recommended that Data Producers evaluate their data holdings and populate values of SOUACC for SOUNDG of depth 30 metres or less at their earliest convenience.

-The following additional requirements for S-57 attribution must be noted:

 The S-101 attribute reported date has been introduced in S-101 to encode the date at which a sounding has been reported.
 This information is encoded in S-57 on SOUNDG using the attribute SORDAT (see clause 2.2.5.1).
 Unless the date populated in SORDAT is actually a reported date, Data Producers are advised to remove SORDAT from SOUNDG objects prior to conversion.

 Data Producers are advised that the following enumerate type attributes have restricted allowable enumerate values for Sounding in S-101: